What is blood pressure?

 Diastolic – Is the pressure as the heart relaxes and fills with blood

-High blood pressure is an under-diagnosed disease which can lead to significant health problems.
+High blood pressure is an under-diagnosed disease that can lead to significant health problems.
 Senior cats should have their blood pressure checked every 6 months.

 What is the normal blood pressure in cats?

 - Systolic – 110 to 160mm/Hg (millimetres of mercury)

 - Systolic – 90 – 100mm/Hg or lower

 An inflatable cuff is placed on the cat’s front leg or tail which is attached to a monitor.

 Symptoms of hypertension can vary depending on the underlying cause.
 High blood pressure damages the blood vessels, leading to damage to organs, especially the eyes, heart, brain, and kidneys.

 Symptoms of high blood pressure include: